decidim/decidim/decidim-templates/README.md

 # Decidim::Templates

-This module provides a solution to create templates for different Decidim models, such as Proposals and Questionnaires..
+This module provides a solution to create templates for different Decidim models, such as Proposals and Questionnaires.

 ## Usage